jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **III.
 Starting Starfleet**: We'll design digital tools detached from the Industrial Age.
 As the Industrial Age's material abundance helped us live in so-called "perpetual peace," Internet Age products will make our lifestyle one of "perpetual profit."
 We'll send the massive savings to Musk and his protegees and hence jumpstart the Space Exploration Age—or as I like to say, "Start Starfleet."

-**How to See the Matrix**: To write Techvolution I mixed Aristotle's Poetics, to better understand Hegelian dialectics, and then I added some evolutionary biology.
+**How to See the Matrix**: To write Techvolution I used Aristotle's Poetics, to better understand Hegelian dialectics, and then I added some evolutionary biology.
 If that bores you to pieces, that's cool, you don't need to read more about it.
 But just so you know, Techvolution is based on a full-blown philosophy that I'll explain in another book called _How to See the Matrix_.

 ===